MakeSchool-Tutorials/SA-2015-Games-Lectures/P3-Analysis-Games-App-Store/content.md

 ---
-title: "Introduction to Xcode and Debugging"
+title: "Analysis of Games in the App Store"
-slug: xcode-debugging-screencast
+slug: analysis-games-app-store
 ---

 This lecture will take a look at some popular games and analyze the design choices they made.